c0rp-aubakirov/java-mongo-connector/README.md

 # java-mongo-connector

 This project is Java based alternative to mongo-connector.
 It is reading MongoDB oplog and reproduce appropriate actions in ElasticSearch.
+Code based on [this](http://jaihirsch.github.io/straw-in-a-haystack/mongodb/2014/08/18/mongo-oplog-tailing/) tutorial

 **Producer** is tailing MongoDB oplog and sends messages to [JMS queue](https://mq.java.net/)